Wyliemaster/LMC-Interpreter/README.md

 # LMC Emulator
-An Emulator for LittleManComputer that i wrote in a bit of free time
+An Interpreter for LittleManComputer that i wrote in a bit of free time

 ## Requirements